makerdao/governance-manual/governance/on-chain-governance.md

 Here is [an example](https://vote.makerdao.com/polling/Qmeac95W?network=mainnet#poll-detail) of a governance poll on the Governance Portal.

 #### How long is the voting period of a Governance Poll?
 The voting period of a given Governance Poll varies.
 Recurring polls of the same type are usually standardized and have the same duration.
 The most common are three and fourteen day periods.
-Concurrently running polls do not necessarily have the same voting periods.
+Concurrently posted polls do not necessarily have the same voting periods.

 #### Where can I find on-chain Governance Polls?
 Live and historic polls can be found on the [polling page](https://vote.makerdao.com/polling) of the Governance Portal.